lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This appendix describes an example protocol state machine for the Initiator and for the Responder.
 States are denoted in all capitals and parentheses denote actions taken only in some circumstances.

+Note that this state machine is just an example, and that details of processing are omitted, for example:

+* When error messages are being sent (with one exception)
+* How credentials and EAD are processed by EDHOC and the application in the RCVD state
+* What verifications are made, which includes not only MACs and signatures

 ## Initiator State Machine

 The Initiator sends message_1, triggering the state machine to transition from START to WAIT_M2, and waits for message_2.

 If the incoming message is an error message then the Initiator transitions from WAIT_M2 to ABORTED.
 In case of error code 2 (Wrong Selected Cipher Suite), the Initiator remembers the supported cipher suites for this particular Responder and transitions from ABORTED to START.
 The message_1 that the Initiator subsequently sends takes into account the cipher suites supported by the Responder.

 Upon receiving a non-error message, the Initiator transitions from WAIT_M2 to RCVD_M2 and processes the message.
-If processing fails, then the Initiator transitions from RCVD_M2 to ABORTED.
+If a processing error occurs on message_2, then the Initiator transitions from RCVD_M2 to ABORTED.
 In case of successful processing of message_2, the Initiator transitions from RCVD_M2 to VRFD_M2.

 The Initiator prepares and processes message_3 for sending.
 If any processing error is encountered, the Initiator transitions from VRFD_M2 to ABORTED.
 If message_3 is successfully sent, the Initiator transitions from VRFD_M2 to COMPLETED.

 If the application profile includes message_4, then the Initiator waits for message_4.
 If the incoming message is an error message then the Initiator transitions from COMPLETED to ABORTED.
 Upon receiving a non-error message, the Initiator transitions from COMPLETED (="WAIT_M4") to RCVD_M4 and processes the message.
-If processing fails, then the Initiator transitions from RCVD_M4 to ABORTED.
+If a processing error occurs on message_4, then the Initiator transitions from RCVD_M4 to ABORTED.
 In case of successful processing of message_4, the Initiator transitions from RCVD_M4 to PERSISTED (="VRFD_M4").

 If the application profile does not include message_4, then the Initiator waits for an incoming application message.
 If the decryption and verification of the application message is successful, then the the Initiator transitions from COMPLETED to PERSISTED.